Q: Have you always wanted to be a writer?

 Q: This would make a cool movie; who’s in your dream cast?

 A: I have a strict policy against dream-casting any of the teenagers, except to say that I would insist on them being played by actual teenagers because this is a story about the pain conservative politics and religion cause children.
 As for the adults, I really didn’t have any famous faces in mind while I was writing except…Sister Bonnie MUST BE played by fellow Arkansan Mary Steenburgen.
 This is NON-NEGOTIABLE.
 MARY, IF YOU’RE OUT THERE, CALL ME, LET’S DO LUNCH.

 Q: I’ve heard that it’s better to avoid pop culture references if you want to create a book that’s timeless; why did you ignore this?

 A: Well, first of all, I ignored it because I think it’s stupid advice.
 There’s NOTHING I can do to guarantee that readers a hundred years from now will still be reading one of my books.
 So it would be silly to write with them as my intended audience.
 My intended audience exists right here right now.
-They watch Disney movies and listen to Rihanna and read John Green and Suzanne Collins.
+They watch Disney movies and listen to Rihanna and read popular YA novels.
 So my characters do too.